 Head to the Microsoft hotfix page and select the Hotfix Download Available link.
 Follow the onscreen instructions (requires email details to send the hotfix to you).
 When the hotfix arrives in your email account (it is instantaneous), use the link at the bottom of the page to download the file.

 Once downloaded, double-click the file.
 The auto-extraction file suggests C:/ as the default location.
 However, I would add “hotfix” to the file path, (e.g., C:/hotfix) to make it easier to find the unpacked file.
 Next up, navigate to the extracted file, then right-click and select Run as Administrator to complete the process.

 If nothing else works, you can use Windows 10’s Reset function to refresh your system files .
 Windows 10 Reset replaces your system files with a completely fresh set of files and theoretically clears lingering issues relating to your SYSTEM_SERVICE_EXCEPTION error while keeping the majority of your important files intact.

 Head to Settings > Update and Security > Recovery, then under Reset this PC select Get started.
 Your system restarts as soon as you hit the button, so make sure you to backup any important files beforehand.
 Your system will restart, then you may select Keep my files or Remove everything.

 One of these fixes or a combination of them will resolve your SYSTEM_SERVICE_EXCEPTION error, leaving your system BSOD free.

 If not, there is another short solution you can try: Work your way through your recently installed programs, uninstalling each one until the issue resolves.
 Some programs have an unwelcome habit of causing certain system process to crash.

-Another handy bluescreen error code tool is Nirsoft’s BlueScreenView.
-It helps you better understand the error codes so you can isolate issues much faster!
+Need more help fixing a BSOD ?
+A handy bluescreen error code tool is Nirsoft’s BlueScreenView.
+It helps you better understand the error codes so you can isolate issues much faster !